primatejs/primate/docs/reference/errors/primate.md

 One of the default directories is empty, a no-op.

-Primate is an opt-in framework, that is most of its aspects, like *routes*, *types* or *guards* are only active when their directories exist.
+Primate is an opt-in framework, that is most of its aspects, like *routes* or *types* are only active when their directories exist.
 Such an empty directory could mean you intended to use something but haven't.
 It's best to either populate the directory with files or remove it completely.

 **Populate or remove it.**